 Chris is a data scientist with a decade of experience split between academic and professional settings.
 He specializes in creating predictive models to solve unique and interesting problems.
 He uses his knowledge and expertise to provide data driven guidance that enables businesses to grow and advance.
 Freelancing allows him to expand his knowledge and work on challenging and unique problems in varied domains.

-Data Scientists extract insights from data and help inform company decisions.
+Data scientists extract insights from data and help inform company decisions.
 They wear many hats as master statisticians, business analysts, and database programmers.
-Secure the top candidates with this guide to hiring Data Scientists, including job description tips and interview questions.
+Secure the top candidates with this guide to hiring data scientists, including tips on writing an effective job description and examples of technical interview questions.

 ... allows corporations to quickly assemble teams that have the right skills for specific projects.